 (d) Zones may make application to the Registration Committee to deviate from the above (b, or c).
 The Registration Committee will review and seek approval from the SMHA Board of Directors if it concurs with the application for deviation.

-2. Team formation and tiering policy – Six (6) AA U13 teams, four (4) AA U15 teams and four (4) AA U18 teams will be formed by a City-Wide Draft Process by the Saskatoon AA Committee.
+2. Team formation and tiering policy – Six (6) AA U13 teams, four (4) AA U15 teams, four (4) AA U18 teams and one (1) AA U16 team will be formed by a City-Wide Draft Process by the Saskatoon AA Committee.
 Eight (8) SMHA U15A City Wide teams will be formed by a City-Wide Draft process.

 3. The following grid will be used to determine the number of A and B teams that each zone and each Interlock Association team will have in the U13, U15 and the U18 Divisions:

-GRID FOR SMHA ZONES for HYBRID U13A & City Wide U15A (does not apply to Comets female)
+GRID FOR SMHA ZONES for HYBRID U13A & City Wide U15A (does not apply to Interlock MHA's or to Comets female)

 # of Teams 1 2 3 4 5 6 7